tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/5.Secure Kubernetes Network Using Wireguard Encryption/README.md

 ```

-3. To validate Wireguard is enabled on the cluster nodes, we will need to check the node status for Wireguard entries with the following command.
+3. To validate Wireguard is enabled on the cluster nodes, we will need to check the node resource status for Wireguard entries with the following command.
 Note how Calico has assigned an IPv4 address from Calico IPPool to each node along with the `WireguardPublicKey` configurations.

 ```bash
 kubectl get nodes -o yaml | grep 'kubernetes.io/hostname\|projectcalico.org/IPv4Address\|Wireguard'